akobashikawa/nodejs-clean-todo/README.md

-# Clean To Do - Express
+# Clean To Do

-Aplica Clean Architecture para el backend de una app To Do.
+Node clean architecture studio.

 ## Idea
-- core/ contiene código que es agnóstico del framework
+- core/ is for framework agnostic code
-  - core/hello-controller.js es un controlador
+  - core/hello-controller.js is a controller
-  - core/todo-controller.js es un controlador
+  - core/todo-controller.js is a controller
-  - core/todo-service.js es un proveedor de servicios para el controlador
+  - core/todo-service.js is a service provider for controllers
-- express/app.js es el módulo que usa a expressjs como framework
+- express/app.js uses expressjs as framework
-  - express/hello es un middleware
+  - express/hello is a middleware
-    - express/hello.js es el adaptador de los controladores con el framework
+    - express/hello.js is an adapter controller-framework
-  - express/todo es un middleware
+  - express/todo is a middleware
-    - express/todo.js es el adaptador de los controladores con el framework
+    - express/todo.js is an adapter controller-framework